 Define Fundamental Analysis of a Company?
-Fundamental Analysis is about understanding a company, the health of its business and its forecasts.
+Fundamental Analysis is about understanding a company, the health of its business, and its forecasts.
 It includes reading and analyzing annual reports and financial statements to get an understanding of the company’s comparative advantages, competitors.
 Importance of fundamental analysis, Components of fundamental analysis, Economic analysis in fundamental analysis, Industry analysis in fundamental analysis, company analysis in fundamental analysis, and much more.

-Some factors to be looks while doing fundamental analysis are as follows:-
+Some factors to look at while understanding company fundamentals are as follows:-

 1] Net Profit –

-Net profit can have different meaning for different people.
+Net profit can have a different meaning for different people.
 Net means ‘after all deductions’.
 Net profit normally refers to profit after deduction of all operating expenses, particularly after deduction of fixed costs or fixed overheads.
 This contrasts with the term ‘gross profit’ which generally refers to the difference between sales and direct cost of goods sold, before the deduction of operating costs or overheads.
-Net profit is also generally referred to as Profit After Tax (PAT), the profit figure after deduction of tax.
+PAT refers to net profit after deducting taxes, or profit after tax.

 2] Profit Margins –

-- Amount of earnings don’t tell the complete story.
+- The number of earnings doesn’t tell the complete story.
 Increasing earnings are good but if the cost increases more than revenues then the profit margin is not improving.
-The profit margin measures how much the company keeps in earnings out of every rupee of their revenues.
+Every rupee of a company’s revenue is reflected in its profit margin.
 Thus, this measure is very useful for comparing similar companies, within the same industry.

 - Profit Margin is calculated on the basis of a simple formula that is: